simpleinjector/Blog/content/posts/working-around-the-asp-net-core-di-abstraction.md

 }
 {{< / highlight >}}

-Here we have an adapter for a hypothetical `IAuthorizer` abstraction.
-Instead of depending on ASP.NET’s `IAuthorizationService` directly, this adapter depends on `Func<IAuthorizationService>`, which allows the correctly scoped service to be resolved at runtime.
+This is an adapter for a hypothetical `IAuthorizer` abstraction.
+Instead of depending on ASP.NET’s `IAuthorizationService` directly, this adapter depends on `Func<IAuthorizationService>`, which allows the correctly Scoped service to be resolved at runtime.
 This adapter can be registered as follows:

 {{< highlight csharp >}}
 container.RegisterSingleton(